Zulfiqar Gilani

 Zulfiqar Gilani (Zulfiqar Arshad Gilani) is a Pakistani media journalist, author, researcher and screenwriter.
-He was born as Syed Zulfiqar Arshad Gilani at Chawinda, Sialkot District in the 1960s.

 He is the author of eight historical novels, seven history books and hundreds of long and short stories and research articles, and more than three dozen teleplays, documentaries and special transmissions.
 He compiled the first-ever Urdu timeline, from Creation to Christ.
 He produced the most significant work on Alexander the Great in Urdu with more than 1500 pages and 500 historical references.

 Career

 Print journalism

 Zulfiqar Gilani started his career as journalist from Daily Kaleem, Sukkur and then worked as Editor, Daily Hurriyat, Karachi, Editor, Daily Waqt, Karachi, Editor, Monthly Naya Rukh Digest, Karachi, Chief News Editor and Joint Editor, Daily Khabrai, Islamabad, Lahore, Karachi, Joint Editor, Daily Naya Akhbar, Peshawar, Islamabad, Manager Coordination, Daily Express, Islamabad and Managing Editor, Daily Hamdard, Islamabad, Lahore, Peshawar.

 He worked as reporter, interviewing notable figures from different walks of life.
 He wrote a weekly political diary for Daily Nawa-e-Waqt in the 1980s, political columns for Daily Qoumi Akhbar & Daily Juraat, Karachi and essays for Daily Jang, Daily Express, Daily Khabrain & Daily Nawa-e-Waqt.